Job Application Email Tips, Template and Examples

 Here is an example of an application email for someone who has recently graduated:

-I came across the open Junior Marketing Associate position you currently have available at DE Marketing Firm.
+I came across the junior marketing associate position you currently have available at DE Marketing Firm.
 I found this listing on Indeed and feel that I am a great fit for it after reading the job description and requirements.

-I am a recent graduate from New York Community College with a Bachelor of Arts in Marketing.
+I am a recent graduate from New York Community College with a bachelor’s in marketing.
 I am eager to put my knowledge and experience to work in a well-known marketing firm such as yours.
-During my time at New York Community College, I participated in several marketing internships with marketing companies throughout the city and have gained the necessary skills needed to be a successful marketing professional.
+During my time at New York Community College, I participated in several marketing internships with companies throughout the city and have gained the necessary skills to be successful in my first in-house marketing role.

 Attached you will find my cover letter, resume and marketing samples for your consideration.
 Please do not hesitate to reach out if you would like additional information.

 Thank you so much for your time and consideration for this position, and I look forward to hearing from you soon.

 Here is an example email application for someone who is an experienced professional in their field:

 Subject line: Walter Black – Director of Marketing position, reference #8495